-- (ii) If the Government of any participating exporting country considers that the interests of its country are being damaged by the operation of paragraph (1) of this Article, it may furnish the Council with all relevant facts and inform the Council of the measures which it would wish to have taken by the Government of the other participating country concerned, and the Council may, in agreement with the latter Government, modify the obligation laid down in paragraph (1). - (4) The Government of each participating country which imports sugar agrees that as soon as practicable after its ratification of, acceptance of, or accession to this Agreement, it will notify the Council of the maximum quantities which could be imported from non-participating countries under paragraph (1) of this Article. - (5) In order to enable the Council to make the redistributions provided for in Article 19(1) (ii), the Government of each participating country which imports sugar agrees to notify the Council, within a period fixed by the Council which shall not exceed eight months from the beginning of the quota year, of the quantity of sugar which it expects will be imported from non-participating countries in that quota year; provided that the Council may vary the aforesaid period in the case of any such country. - (6) The Government of each participating importing country agrees that in any quota year the total exports, if any, of sugar from its country, excluding sugar supplied as ships' stores for ships victualling at domestic ports, shall not exceed the total imports of sugar into that country in that quota year.
+Agreement, it will notify the Council of the maximum quantities which could be imported from non-participating countries under paragraph (1) of this Article.

+(5) In order to enable the Council to make the redistributions provided for in Article (19) (1) (ii), the Government of each participating country which imports sugar agrees to notify the Council, within a period fixed by the Council which shall not exceed eight months from the beginning of the quota year, of the quantity of sugar which it expects will be imported from non-participating countries in that quota year; provided that the Council may vary the aforesaid period in the case of any such country.

-CHAPTER V SPECIAL OBLIGATIONS OF GOVERNMENTS OF PARTICIPATING EXPORTING COUNTRIES ARTICLE 8
+CHAPTER V.-SPECIAL OBLIGATIONS OF GOVERNMENTS OF PARTICIPATING EXPORTING COUNTRIES

-- (1) The Government of each participating exporting country agrees that exports from its country to the free market will be so regulated that net exports to that market will not exceed the. quantities which such country may export each quota year in accordance with the export quotas established for it under the provisions of this Agreement.
-Subject to such tolerances as the Council may prescribe, any amount by which total net exports of an exporting country in any quota year exceeds its export quota in effect at the end of that year shall be charged to the export quota in effect of that country for the next following quota year. - (2) The Council may, if it deems necessary because of exceptional circumstances, limit the proportion of their quotas which participating exporting countries having basic tonnages in excess of 75,000 tons may export during any part of a quota year, provided that no such limitations shall prevent the participating exporting countries from exporting, during the first eight months of any quota year, 80 per cent, of their initial export quotas and provided further that the Council may at any time modify or remove any such limitation which it may have imposed.
+- (1) The Government of each participating exporting country agrees that exports from its country to the free market will be so regulated that net exports to that market will not exceed the quantities which such country may export each quota year in accordance with the export quotas established for it under the provisions of this Agreement. - (2).
+The Government of each participating exporting country with a basic export tonnage in excess of 75,000 tons agrees not to permit the export during the first eight months of any quota year of more than 80 per cent of its initial export quota; provided that the Council may increase this percentage if it deems such increase to be justified by market conditions.

-The Government of each participating exporting country agrees that it will take all practicable action to ensure that the demands of participating countries which import sugar are met at all times.
-To this end, if the Council should determine that the state of demand is such that, notwithstanding the provisions of this Agreement, participating countries which import sugar are threatened with difficulties in meeting their requirements, it shall recommend to participating exporting countries measures designed to give effective priority to those requirements.
-The Government of each participating exporting country agrees that, on equal terms of sale, priority in the supply of available sugar, in accordance |with the recommendations of the Council, will be given to participating countries which import sugar.
+The Government of each participating exporting country agrees that it will take all practicable action to ensure that the demands of participating countries which import sugar are net all times.
+To this end, if the Council should determine that the state of demand is such that notwithstanding the provisions of this Agreement, participating countries which import sugar are threatened with difficulties in meeting their requirements, it shall recommend to participating exporting countries measures designed to give effective priority to those requirements.
+The Government of each participating exporting country agrees that, on equal terms of sale, priority in the supply of available sugar, in accordance with the recommendations of the Council, will be given to participating countries which import sugar.

-The Government of each participating exporting country agrees to adjust the production of sugar in its country during the term of this Agreement and in so far as practicable in each quota year of such term, by regulating the manufacture of sugar or, when this is not possible, the acreage or plantings, so that the production shall result in such amount of sugar as may be needed to provide for domestic consumption, exports permitted under this Agreement and stocks specified in Article 13.
+The Government of each participating exporting country agrees to adjust the production of sugar in its country during the term of this Agreement and in so far &s practicable in each quota year of such term (by regulation of the manufacture of sugar or, when this is not possible, by regulation of acreage or plantings) so that the production does not exceed such amount of sugar as may be needed to provide for domestic consumption, exports permitted under this Agreement, and maximum stocks specified in Article 13.